JupiterOne/graph-rumble/docs/jupiterone.md

 ### In JupiterOne

 1. From the configuration **Gear Icon**, select **Integrations**.
-2. Scroll to the **Rumble** integration tile and click it.
+2. Scroll to the **RunZero** integration tile and click it.
 3. Click the **Add Configuration** button and configure the following settings:

-- Enter the **Account Name** by which you'd like to identify this Rumble account in JupiterOne.
+- Enter the **Account Name** by which you'd like to identify this RunZero account in JupiterOne.
 Ingested entities will have this value stored in `tag.AccountName` when **Tag with Account Name** is checked.
 - Enter a **Description** that will further assist your team when identifying the integration instance.
 - Select a **Polling Interval** that you feel is sufficient for your monitoring needs.
 You may leave this as `DISABLED` and manually execute the integration.
-- If you're configuring the integration with an `Account API Key` then put the key in the `Rumble Account API Key` box.
+- If you're configuring the integration with an `Account API Key` then put the key in the `RunZero Account API Key` box.
 If you are configuring the integration with an Export Token put the token into the `Export Token` box.

 4. Click **Create Configuration** once all values are provided.